puppetlabs/courseware-lvm/Quest_Guide/quests/conditions_quest.md

 }
 {% endhighlight %}

 This would allow you to always install and manage the right Apache package for a machine's operating system.
-Aaccounting for the differences between various platforms is an important part of writing flexible and re-usable Puppet code.
+Accounting for the differences between various platforms is an important part of writing flexible and re-usable Puppet code.
 It is a paradigm you will encounter frequently in published Puppet modules.

 Also note that Puppet will choose the appropriate _provider_ for the package depending on the operating system, without you having to mention it.
 On Debian-based systems, for example, it may use `apt` and on RedHat systems, it will use `yum`.